benjaminxscott/highnoon/README.md

 > note: include the `--noauth_local_webserver` flag to authenticate from a headless box
 > note: account credentials will be saved by default to `~/.appcfg_oauth2_tokens` - delete this file to be re-prompted to login as a different account
 3. (optional) View and test endpoints at `$appname-appspot.com/_ah/api/explorer`

-> “Shall there be truth between us?
-> Not as friends, but as enemies and equals?” ― Stephen King, The Gunslinger